SSH_CONFIG(5) BSD File Formats Manual SSH_CONFIG(5)

 Ciphers

-Specifies the ciphers allowed for protocol version 2 in order of
+Specifies the ciphers allowed and their order of preference.

-preference.
 Multiple ciphers must be comma-separated.
-If the
+If the specified value

-ciphers will be appended to the default set instead of replacing
+appended to the built-in default set instead of replacing them.

 The supported ciphers are: